-Dr. Schwarz is not alive for me to ask what he actually meant by “other dimensions”.
+Dr. Schwarz isn’t alive for me to ask what he actually meant by “other dimensions.”
+Sadly, neither is Lansing.
 Did he mean dimensions meaning other realms?
 Or dimensions meaning other unexplored factors to this phenomena?

-If he meant other dimensions — as in other realms — my ghost hypothesis comes into play from my research done for my August 31st blog post.
-After studying Carl Sagan’s explanation of the possibility of a fourth dimension, I’ve come to the unverified hypothesis that the ghosts we see in our world exist on a fourth dimension.
-The fourth dimension being time so that the travelers have the ability to go forward or backward in time.
-This would explain the mysterious appearance of The Occupants on Stella’s film.
+If he meant other dimensions — as in other realms — my ghost hypothesis comes into play from my research done on Carl Sagan’s Flatland.
+After studying Sagan’s explanation of the possibility of a fourth dimension, I’ve come to the unverified hypothesis that the ghosts we see in our world exist on a fourth dimension.

-I challenge you to offer another explanation for paranormal activities and why some of us see them and most everyone else doesn’t.
+I challenge you to offer another explanation for paranormal activities, and why some of us see them and some of us don’t.